 Looking for More Recipes?

-- Colorado-style pork green chile: Being from Denver, this is a regional favorite and so delicious and comforting in the fall.
+I’m from Denver and my Colorado-style pork green chile is a regional favorite and so delicious and comforting in the fall.

 Did you find this blog post and step-by-step instructions helpful?
-I hope you love this roasted apple cider spatchcock chicken as much as I do.
-If you try it, you’re welcome to leave a comment and rating below.
+I hope you love this recipe as much as I do.
+If you try it, leave a comment and rating below.
 I love hearing from you!
 You can also sign up for my newsletter on my website here and FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more delicious food I’m creating!

 Roasted Apple Cider Spatchcock Chicken